To measure or not to measure that's the question

 Together we measure temperatures, lowering them step by step at the Double Facer and/or Single Facer.
 After every single change we go to the stacker to look at the board quality and I ask them to tell me if the board is better, worse or the same.
 If the board is better or the same, we take the next step.

 Only when the operators actually see that the board quality is improved by measuring temperatures, and acting accordingly, are they willing to take the next step.
-Sometimes they become quite enthusiastic and I have to fight to get my temperature gun back.
-But any plant can acquire temperature guns in a few short days so I insist on getting my own gun back.
-The key is that the crew understands the benefit of measuring temperatures!
+Any plant can acquire temperature guns.
+The key is that the crew understands the benefit of measuring temperatures as temperature togher with humidity are the key parameters to produce good board.
 Together we also ask the sheet converting crew if they notice any quality differences and in most cases they say there has been a positive improvement.
-These improvements, using the right temperatures, typically also reduce glue consumption.
+These improvements, using the right temperatures, typically also reduce glue consumption and waste.

 This is the next, hard, step that has to be taken: reduced glue application.
 I like to change the upwards spiral "more heat - more glue" to a downwards spiral "less heat - less glue".
 This is only possible when you start measuring process temperatures.
 It is not a purpose in itself to use as little heat as possible, the goal is to use just enough to produce good board.